pjh5672/YOLOv2/README.md

 ## [Description]

 This is a repository for PyTorch implementation of YOLOv2 following the original paper (https://arxiv.org/abs/1612.08242).
+By applying the multi-scale training technique, I found that mAP drops by about 2 points.
+Instead, It shows that there is reasonable compensation in terms of not having to retrain each time for various input resolutions.

  - **Performance Table**